-Classroom observations generally provide the most evidence for Domains 1 and 3 of the CCT Rubric for Effective Teaching 2014.
-Non-classroom observations/reviews of practice generally provide the most evidence for Domains 2 and 4.
+Classroom observations generally provide the most evidence for Domains 1 and 3 of the CCT Rubric for Effective Teaching 2014 as well as the CCT Rubric for Effective Service Delivery 2015.
+Nonclassroom observations/reviews of practice generally provide the most evidence for Domains 2 and 4.
 Both pre-and post-conferences provide the opportunity for discussion of all four domains, including practice outside of classroom instruction (e.g., lesson plans, reflections on teaching).
 Pre- and Post-Conference Forms are available on the SEED website.

-Because the evaluation and support model aims to provide teachers with comprehensive feedback on their practice as defined by the four domains of the CCT Rubric for Effective Teaching 2014, all interactions with teachers that are relevant to their instructional practice and professional conduct may contribute to their performance evaluation.
-Non-classroom observations/reviews of practice generally provide the most evidence for Domains 2 and 4 of the CCT Rubric for Effective Teaching 2014.
-These interactions may include, but are not limited to, reviews of lesson/unit plans and assessments, planning meetings, data team meetings, Professional Learning Community meetings, call logs or notes from parent-teacher meetings, observations of coaching/mentoring other teachers and/or attendance records from professional learning or school-based activities/events.
+Because the evaluation and support model aims to provide teachers with comprehensive feedback on their practice as defined by the four domains of the CCT Rubric for Effective Teaching 2014, and the CCT Rubric for Effective Service Delivery 2015, all interactions with teachers that are relevant to their instructional practice and professional conduct may contribute to their performance evaluation.
+Non-classroom observations/reviews of practice generally provide the most evidence for Domains 2 and 4 of the CCT Rubric for Effective Teaching 2014 and the CCT Rubric for Effective Delivery 2015.
+These interactions may include, but are not limited to, reviews of lesson/unit plans and assessments, planning meetings, data team meetings, progress monitoring and behavioral data, Professional Learning Community meetings, call logs or notes from parent-teacher meetings, observations of coaching/mentoring other teachers and/or attendance records from professional learning or school-based activities/events.